Flash Feed Scroll Reader

 The shares on both CH3SNAS are pasword protected.
 Half a year ago I removed users and passwords from both CH3SNAS and the problem was solved.
 Now I did it again and yes, the problem was solved again.
 I than changed users and passwords back to there original vallue and everything is still working fine.
 Now I am waiting for wintertime to see what happens then.

-5. cento007 said:
+5. cento007 says:

 Hi,